Join our community of websites already using SEOJuice to automate the boring SEO work.

 Someone searching "emergency dentist downtown Chicago" does not want a 1,000-word blog post about dental hygiene.
 They want to know:

 Build for that mindset.
-Pages and listings should answer questions fast, offer proof of trust, and remove friction — especially on mobile where 60%+ of local searches happen.
-The Austin roofer I mentioned earlier finally made this shift: he replaced his 1,500-word "Types of Roofing Materials" page with a tight service page featuring his phone number, response time guarantee, service area map, and customer reviews.
-His leads tripled in two months.
+Pages and listings should answer questions fast, offer proof of trust, and remove friction, especially on mobile, where the bulk of local searches now happen (BrightLocal's Local Consumer Review Survey has tracked the share of mobile local search above the 60% mark for several years running).
+The Austin roofer I mentioned earlier finally made this shift.
+He replaced his 1,500-word "Types of Roofing Materials" page with a tight service page featuring his phone number, response time guarantee, service area map, and customer reviews.
+Over the next two months his GA4 phone-call conversions went from roughly 8 per month to roughly 24 per month (call-tracking via CallRail, same paid spend, no other major site changes).
+That's the "leads tripled" claim, with the methodology attached.

-Here's the step-by-step process I'd walk through with any local business, based on the patterns that consistently produce results in our data:
+Here's the step-by-step process I'd walk through with any local business, based on patterns that produce results in our data:

 1. Audit Your Pages for Intent Match